CFSS-MACSS/0-reworked-site/content/setup/shell/_index.md

 system, confirm the present working directory, and cement the `git` to `GitHub` connection.

-## Starting the shell
+## Starting the shell/Terminal

-In RStudio, go to *Tools &gt; Shell*.
+In RStudio, go to `*Tools > Terminal*`.
 This should take you to the shell (on Mac: Terminal, on Windows: GitBash or equivalent).
 It should be a simple blinking cursor, waiting for input and looks similar to this (white text on black background, or black text on white background):

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Bash_screenshot.png/440px-Bash_screenshot.png)

+### Windows:

+To setup a shell on windows, you either need windows subsystem for linux or gitbash, both of which are out of scope of this course.
+If you already have any of these available go to.

+`Tools > Terminal > Terminal Options`.

+Here you can see the options available to you (Git Bash or Bash)​

+Select one to enable shell.

 ## Using the shell